Nonlinearity and Quantum Metrology in the Double-Morse Potential: Preliminaries

-Figure~\ref{fig2} shows the ground-state probability density $|\psi_0(x)|^2$ of the double-Morse oscillator for several values of $\alpha$.
+Fig.~\ref{fig2} shows the ground-state probability density $|\psi_0(x)|^2$ of the double-Morse oscillator for several values of $\alpha$.
 As $\alpha$ increases, the density narrows in $x$ and becomes more localized around the well minima, with a correspondingly deeper dip between the wells.
-As we demonstrate, the ground-state wave function plays a central role in the analysis presented in this work.
+As we demonstrate, the ground-state wavefunction plays a central role in the analysis presented in this work.
 We now turn to probing the nonlinear features of the system using ground-state properties.